ColinTheRobot/info-session-code-along/code_along.md

 <br>

-I'd like you all to open a new tab or window in chrome and go to www.espn.com.
+I would like you all to open a new tab or window in chrome and go to www.espn.com.

 When you hit enter to visit [ESPN](www.espn.com) you're browser makes a **request** to a server that's located somewhere on the internet.
 Espn.com is merely an alias for the server's actual IP (Internet Protocol) address which is `http://68.71.212.186/`.
 I would never remember that!
 If you enter that address into the browser it will make the exact same request as `www.espn.com`